Income qualifications for no-cost home energy upgrades

 - Only count the gross income of the family members included or who will be included in your federal tax form.

-Property Owner or Tenant can provide proof of their gross household income via one of two ways.
-Franklin Energy will review and visually verify documents to confirm household income eligibility.
+Property owner or tenant can provide proof of their gross household income via one of two ways.
+Franklin Energy will review and visually verify documents to confirm household income qualification.
 SVCE and Franklin Energy may request additional verification of eligibility requirements as needed.

 Customers participating in one or more of the public assistance programs on the Categorical Eligibility List may submit documentation confirming their participation.